The Prisoner of Zenda (1937 film): In popular culture

+The Prisoner of Swing is a 1938 musical short that parodies this film.
+Hal Le Roy played Rudolph, King of Sulvania, who outlaws swing music on pain of death, as well as his distant relative, a swing-loving saxophone player.
+June Allyson played the Princess.

-The entire Potsdorf sequence in Blake Edwards' The Great Race (1965) is an homage to (or parody of) The Prisoner Of Zenda.
+The entire Potsdorf sequence in Blake Edwards' The Great Race (1965) is an homage to (or parody of) The Prisoner of Zenda.
 Jack Lemmon plays the roles of the doubles (Professor Fate and Prince Hapnik); Tony Curtis is the swashbuckler (Leslie Gallant lll, a/k/a The Great Leslie), crossing swords with Baron Rolfe von Stuppe, Ross Martin's answer to Douglas Fairbanks, Jr.'s Rupert of Hentzau.

 Two episodes of the spoof spy television series Get Smart, "The King Lives?" and "To Sire With Love, Parts 1 and 2", parodied the 1937 movie version, with Don Adams imitating Colman's distinctive voice.

 During pre-production of Star Trek II: The Wrath of Khan, director Nicholas Meyer asked costume designer Robert Fletcher to design new Starfleet uniforms inspired by the uniforms worn in The Prisoner of Zenda.
 The resulting uniform costumes appeared in six Star Trek films in total, from The Wrath of Khan through Star Trek Generations.

 In the season 4 episode "Sleeping With the Enemy" of the television series Northern Exposure, Ed Chigliak dubs the film into Tlingit (a Native American language).

 "The Prisoner of Benda" is the ninety-eighth episode of the animated television series Futurama.

 In DC comic book Blades supervillain Cavalier has the poster of The Prisoner of Zenda in his hideout.